-In general, most of the binoculars are heavy due to their large magnification lenses or dual tube system.
-And you cannot use heavy optic devices as a head mount.
-For head mount usage, night vision goggles are the best.
+In general, most of the top quality night vision binoculars are heavy due to their large magnification lenses or dual tube system.
+And you cannot comfortably use heavy optic devices as a head mount.
+For head mount usage, top-notch night vision goggles are the best.
 Actually, most of the binoculars are designed to be used by both hands, yet there are varieties in sizes such as opera glasses, pedestal mounted military models.
 And for a specific task, you can have several options to choose from binoculars like there are birding binoculars, binoculars for hunting, astronomy binoculars, etc and they are available at various price ranges.

 What is a Monocular

-Monocular in general comes handy wherever binoculars are hard to be used.back to menu ↑
+Monocular in general comes handy wherever binoculars are hard to be used.

 Monocular vs Binoculars (Facts You Need to Know)

-Since binoculars use two eyes, they provide with great vivid and clear images.
+Since binoculars use two eyes, they provide great vivid and clear images.
 Your brain needs two eyes to generate a 3-D image.
 That’s why they offer great depth perception and comfort for both eyes.

-On the other hand, monocular is a one eye device.
+On the other hand, a monocular is a one-eye device.
 They don’t offer depth perception as great as binoculars but they are a great choice for backpackers and hikers.

 Weight and Size